-How could I receive official Advice and Emergency Warnings?
+How could I receive an official warning?

 Depending on lead time and available resources official warnings may be issued using one or more of the following methods:

 Tune In: Radio and television broadcasts are one way of receiving warnings.
 They may be accompanied by the Standard Emergency Warning Signal (SEWS) - a siren-like noise.